-In some cases, companies may decide to prolong the probation period; however, they are still required to enrol you in a pension scheme if you’re an eligible jobholder or if you’re a non-eligible jobholder and you request to start contributing.
+In some cases, companies may decide to prolong a probation period; however, they are still required to enrol you in a pension scheme if you’re either an eligible jobholder or if you’re a non-eligible jobholder and you request to start contributing.

 Startups or a company that has just arrived in the UK may require a little more time to put things in place.
-However, if after three months in a job you still haven’t been enrolled in a pension scheme, then the company you work for will be breaking the law.
+However, if after three months in a job you still haven’t been enrolled in a pension scheme, then your employer will be breaking the law.

 3. Opting out of a pension

-As an employee, you’re well within your right to decide that you do not wish to contribute to your pension.
+As an employee, you’re well within your rights to decide that you do not wish to contribute to your pension.

-Nevertheless, there are some things that you need to understand about choosing to opt out.
+Nevertheless, there are some things that you need to understand when choosing to opt out.
 First of all, you cannot avoid your pension deduction by opting out before being enrolled.
 This is because, if you meet the pension requirements, your employer has to enrol you on the pension scheme.

 If you choose to opt out after the first month, you can receive a pension refund for your pension contribution.
 However, it is worth noting that you are unable to receive a refund on a pension contribution if you’ve been contributing for more than one month.

 4. Pension re-enrolment

 Right, you’ve been in a job for three years and you’re not contributing to your pension.
 You probably decided when you first joined that you weren’t interested in contributing.
-That’s absolutely fine and you’re well within your right to keep doing the same.
+That’s absolutely fine and you’re allowed to keep doing the same.

-However, your company has to re-enrol you into its pension scheme every three years.
-If they choose not to, then they’re quite simply breaking the law.
+However, your company has to re-enrol you in its pension scheme every three years.
+If they choose not to, then they’re breaking the law.